Vespoli: History

-The end of the decade was a busy time for Vespoli.
 In 1986 Vespoli moved production to its current location in New Haven.
 In 1988, Vespoli initiated the most comprehensive rowing shell research ever.
 Utilizing the talents of America’s Cup winning naval architect Bruce Nelson and hydrodynamics’ expert, Dr. Carl Scragg, they were the first to simulate shell movement in a tow tank with “unsteady” surge and pitch.
 Thus the “D” hull model was born.
 The "D" hull which became wildly accepted and praised during the 1990s had a very inauspicious start.
 Some contest that the United States Heavyweight Eight might have won the gold medal at the 1988 Seoul Olympics, or probably would have won the silver, instead of taking the bronze behind West Germany and the Soviet Union, if they had chosen to use the new “D” hull rather than the familiar 'A' hull, called Copenhagen Gold, which the crew preferred.

 In the first half of this decade, Vespoli partnered with naval architect, Manolo Ruiz DeElvira, the principal designer of Alinghi, winner of the 2003 and 2007 America’s Cup.
 Manolo used to the most advanced hull design programs in the world to design Vespoli’s next generation of hulls, the “E” Hull.
 The "E" hull features increased stability and lower wetted surface [the dominant factor in slowing a rowing boat].
 This model offers both wing and side mount rigger options.